This article is part of The Ascender, the Highrise platform for articles and resources.

 • A holistic coach needs deep access to a client's life, which can be unsettling for some clients.

-3. Autocratic coaching style
+3. Autocratic Coaching

-Autocratic coaching is a directive style where the coach maintains full control over decision-making and strategy, giving clear instructions and expecting strict adherence from the coachee.
+Autocratic coaching is a directive style where the coach maintains full control over decision-making and strategy, giving clear instructions and expecting strict adherence from the client.
 This style emphasizes structure, discipline, and performance, leaving little room for input or collaboration.

-Characteristics of autocratic coaching
+Characteristics of autocratic coaching:

 • This style often means the coach has complete control over training, strategy, and goal setting.